 Format > Set frame end

 Specifies the position of the frame of the musical score.
 The default setting is set in such a way that all tiers lie within the musical score frame.
-If you would like to change this, reorder all the tiers so that the tiers you would like to be placed into the frame are on top. (for this see also Tier > Change tier order).
+If you would like to change this, reorder all the tiers so that the tiers you would like to be placed into the frame are on top (for this see also Tier > Change tier order).
 Select the last tier that is supposed to be below the frame by clicking the tier label.
 Only choose the menu item hereafter.

 (The position of the musical score frame can easily be seen by the tier labels on the screen : The tier labels outside of the musical score have a different frame.)